 (1) connecting with one's own roots in time and place while celebrating the diversity of other cultures and traditions;

-(2) daring to discern and critique in order to provide cultural leadership;
+(2) daring to discern and critiques in order to provide cultural leadership;

 (3) respecting and dynamically engaging with one's audience as a creative partner;